 For proofs of these properties we refer to \cite{SeTh34,Lef56}.
 In $\Rspace^d$, for some integer $d>0$, the \emph{intersection number} of two singular chains $c_p\in C_p(\Rspace^d), c_{d-p} \in C_{d-p}(\Rspace^d)$ is an integer defined whenever $\partial c_p$ is disjoint from $c_{d-p}$, and $\partial c_{d-p}$ is disjoint from $c_p$, and moreover, the maps are ``nice'', see \cite{SeTh34}.
-It is enough for our purposes to restrict to pairs of singular chains that interest finitely many times and transversely at each point.
+It is enough for our purposes to restrict to pairs of singular chains that intersect finitely many times and transversely at each intersection point.
 Intuitively, the intersection number, $\inter(c_p,c_{d-p})$, counts the number of transverse intersections with proper signs.
-The general way of finding the intersection number of two singular chains is by approximating them by dual chains in a sufficiently fine triangulation and then counting the intersection by proper signs, which is the product of three orientations, two of the local orientations of intersecting chains and that of the space.
+We next present a more formal introduction to the intersection numbers of chains in manifolds.